 - User-friendliness: With DAM you will have both back-end and front-end users and you need to make sure it is easy in both ends to secure proper workflows.

 - Access levels: No one needs to see everything.
-Make sure the system of your choice allows you to establish access levels that matches your company needs.
+Make sure the system of your choice allows you to establish access levels that match your company's needs.

 - Security: Security is key when it comes to your valuables.
-Make sure your DAM system meets the necessary security standards and is not a subject for outside treats.
+Make sure your DAM system meets the necessary security standards and is not a subject for outside threats.

 - System operations: You can’t risk your files being unavailable.
-Make sure your DAM system is running on a reliable and stable technology that keep files available 24/7.
+Make sure your DAM system is running on a reliable and stable technology that keeps files available 24/7.

 - Technology: The Martech space changes fast, make sure you choose a vendor that is there for the long run.
 Look into company history and vision, and check out their road-map.